glycerine/spin_paxos/README.md

 are irrelevant for the tiny amount of state involved in configuration.
 So to answer
 Alex's query about what is Raft the best at?
+Reconfiguration.

+He acknowledges this in the blog:

+> "There is a correct counter-argument here,
+> and it’s that you cannot solve consensus with
+> two failures using three nodes.
+So when raft
+> is electing a new leader or changing its replicas,
+> it can do that itself.
+Reconfiguration-based
+> replication needs some external consensus
+> service to lean on."

+Raft is the best at re-configuration, in my mind, not in small part because it is a stand alone solution.
+It does not push the problem off to another external (Paxos) service rather than taking responsibility and solving it itself.

-Raft is the best at re-configuration.
-We've got to maintain and update membership, and Raft actually has an integrated, sane, proven approach.
-Sure this isn't a steady state property, it isn't on the hot data path, but that doesn't make it less worthy of consideration or of affecting our choices.
+We've got to maintain and update membership, so delegrating the real work elsewhere just adds dependencies and to my think, is a cheap ducking of responsibility.
+Raft actually has an integrated, sane, proven approach to reconfiguration.
+Sane reconfig isn't a steady state property, it isn't on the hot data path, but that doesn't make it less worthy of consideration or of affecting our choices.
 "Configurability" should be a foundational metric for judging algorithms; it is a central and critical property that most